-This is especially true if you’re just starting out and don’t have access to a marketing / PR team to help you out.
+This is especially true if you’re just starting out and don’t have access to a music marketing / PR team to help you build a fan base.

 It can be confusing knowing where to start, so in this article we’re going to give you an overview of some of the most common music promotion services and platforms you can use to get exposure.

-We’ll dig into detail on these platforms in other posts, but this article should give you a quick overview of each of the areas.
-The areas we’ll be taking a look at:
+We’ll dig into detail on these platforms in other posts, but this article should give you a quick overview of each of the areas of music marketing such as:

 - Social media

 - Email marketing

 - Streaming services